shkendi/README-generater/Readme.md

 ## License

-  Licensed under the GNU license.
+This project is licensed under the [GNU License](https://opensource.org/licenses/GNU).